You are here

 You can apply for an AAN for a chemical substance by completing and submitting a Proposed Australian Approved Name (AAN) application form, available on the TGA website.

 Proprietary ingredients are entered into the TGA Business System (TBS) by the TGA, using details submitted by the supplier of the ingredient or by a medicine sponsor (on behalf of the supplier) using the Notification of a new proprietary ingredient form.
 This allows for the capture of complex formulation details and other relevant information, and the provision of a unique name and number.
 Sponsors may select proprietary ingredients using the assigned ingredient ID number for use in their application for a listed disinfectant.

 Proprietary ingredient formulations are usually fragrances or colouring ingredients and are considered to be "commercial-in-confidence".

 You will need to adhere to the test requirements as set out in the TGA Instructions for Disinfectant Testing in order to demonstrate microbial efficacy.
 If requested, you will need to provide all test methodologies and results – a summary will be insufficient.
 Full test methodologies and results will need to be in English with clear indexing and organisation.
 A summary of tests and results in English is not acceptable.

 Testing as described above may not be applicable to automated airborne disinfectant technologies.
-These include hydrogen peroxide vapour, hydrogen peroxide + peracetic acid fogging and ultra-violet light.
+These include hydrogen peroxide vapour, hydrogen peroxide + peracetic acid fogging.

 Manufacturers must take reasonable steps to ensure the disinfectant product is safe when used as intended, or if there is accidental contact with the product.